sbose78/nodejs-ex/README.md

 ### Build & Pipelines

 - A developer typically needs CI for continuously building code.
-The CI Pipeline, defined as a Tekton Pipeline has been added to [build/ci/](../e2e/build/ci)
+The CI Pipeline, defined as a Tekton Pipeline has been added to [build/ci/](../e2e/build/ci

+- A developer typically needs a CD pipeline to build and push images to a registry.
+The CD pipeline, defined as a Tekton Pipeline, has been added to [build/cd/](../e2e/build/cd)

-To setup your CI, run
+To setup your CI pipeline, run
 ```
 make setup-ci
 ```